-I couldn't understand why many of my fellow pupils came to school with dirty faces, dirty fingers, dirty and tatty clothes.
-I was always inspected by either Mum or Dad before leaving the house for school.
+I was always inspected by either Mum or Dad before leaving the house for school so I couldn't understand why many of my fellow pupils came to school with dirty faces, dirty fingers, dirty and tatty clothes.
 One particular boy always exuded really disgusting body odours and eventually two or three of the girls plucked up courage to complain to the teacher that it made them feel sick having to sit close to him.
 The boy was then moved to a single desk near a window which was kept open, except in really cold or windy weather, for his benefit.
 He seemed quite unperturbed by this; I don't know whether anyone ever explained to him the reason for the move, but he kept his desk by the window for as long as I can remember.

 As the weeks went by, Miss Thompson told us about the mighty River Thames and the large boats that docked right in the centre of London after sailing in from exotic ports all around the Empire.
 We paid rapt attention as she told us about the Tower of London where the King kept his crown, the Queen kept her jewels, and where Britain's enemies had their heads chopped off by the Beefeaters before their headless bodies were thrown into the River Thames and eventually washed out to sea.
 Miss Thompson told us about Piccadilly Circus, the centre of the known Universe, and nearby Trafalgar Square with its pigeons and Lord Nelson atop his column.
 I was a bit confused about Horatio Nelson: I knew he had only one eye and I knew he had said "England expects that every man will do his duty" but there seemed to be no obvious link between the two.